Updated August 2021

 The Johnson Kelly American Legion Post 483 in Kingston was founded in 1961, with George Saukkola as commander.

 Both the Legion and Auxiliary meet the last Tuesday of every month at the Kingston Community Center, near the ball field in Kingston.
-The Kingston Legion, always welcomes new members.
+The Kingston Legion is accepting new members.

 The Knapp Busy Bees 4-H Club meets the second Tuesday of the month at 6:30 p.m. in the Centennial Room of the Cokato Public Library.
 The club welcomes new members, and participates in fun activities through the University of Minnesota Extension Service.